 Sk first st, Dc into next st, *ss into next st, dc into next st* around.

 SS to join

-Round 2 – Ch3 (counts as a dc), DC in each stitch around.
+Finally, Round 11 – Ch2 (counts as a st), hdc third loop only in each st around.

 Learn how to crochet the X Stitch (cross stitch) with our free coffee beanie pattern!
 The X stitch is such a useful stitch to know.
 We have used it in quite a lot of our designs.
 It also looks great paired with the bean stitch!…